dhia7an/agent-sdk/docs/tool-development/README.md

 For fake/offline mode, stub network calls with deterministic fixtures.

 ## Observability
-Emit relevant metadata within the returned object if it aids debugging (e.g. `source: 'cache'`).
+Emit relevant metadata within the returned object if it aids observability (e.g. `source: 'cache'`).
 Keep it concise.

 ## Patterns
 | Pattern | Description | When to Use |